openharmony/docs/en/application-dev/reference/apis/js-apis-application-serviceExtensionAbility.md

-# @ohos.application.ServiceExtensionAbility
+# @ohos.application.ServiceExtensionAbility (ServiceExtensionAbility)

 The **ServiceExtensionAbility** module provides APIs for Service Extension abilities.

 > **NOTE**
 >
+> The APIs of this module are supported since API version 9 and are deprecated in versions later than API version 9.
+You are advised to use [@ohos.app.ability.ServiceExtensionAbility](js-apis-app-ability-serviceExtensionAbility.md) instead.
+>
-> The initial APIs of this module are supported since API version 9.
-Newly added APIs will be marked with a superscript to indicate their earliest API version.
+> Newly added APIs will be marked with a superscript to indicate their earliest API version.
+>
 > The APIs of this module can be used only in the stage model.

 ## Modules to Import